 What the total actually represents

 The total is the sportsbook's projection for the combined final score of both teams.
-A line of 47.5 means the book expects roughly 24-23 or 27-20 in some combination.
+In a Chiefs/Bengals game with Patrick Mahomes and Joe Burrow healthy, a line of 47.5 means the book expects roughly 24-23 or 27-20 in some combination.
 You are betting two outcomes:

 - Over 47.5 (-110) — combined score must be 48 or more.